BeatriceVaienti/dsml_project/README.md

 - POS tags
 The functions used to augment the data can be found in the `utils/data_augmentation.py` file, and an interactive generation of the augmented data can be done in the jupyter notebook at `notebooks/data_augmentation`

+Regarding POS tags, we decided to only employ the firs 5 POS tags and record the frequency (todo: check and add plot that shows which one performs better)

 ## 4.2 Embeddings
 Embeddings for the sentences are generated using the selected transformer model (CamemBERT in this case).
 These embeddings, combined with the additional features, are used as input for model training.